 It is an offence to mislead the public in this regard.
-The Amendment Bill proposes to amend Section 160 relating to disputes around company names.
-It is proposed that where a company has been ordered to change its name by the Companies Tribunal, and it fails to do so, the applicant may approach the Commission, after the expiration of the determined period, to substitute its registration number, followed by 'lnc', '(Pty) Ltd', 'Limited', or 'SOC Ltd' - as the name of the company in question.
+Where a company has been ordered to change its name by the Companies Tribunal, and it fails to do so, the applicant may approach the Commission, after the expiration of the determined period, to substitute its registration number, followed by 'Inc', '(Pty) Ltd', 'Limited', or 'SOC Ltd' - as the name of the company in question.